-Our Global Competency Framework details our guiding concepts and learning objectives, through which we measure achievement of our programmatic goals.
-The matrix identifies essential concepts and skills our students will learn and develop throughout their years at Meridian.
+Our Global Citizens Framework details our guiding concepts and learning objectives, through which we measure achievement of our programmatic goals.
 In a developmentally appropriate manner, Meridian students will:

 - Be aware, curious, and interested in learning about themselves, others, the world and how it works.

 - Be analytical critical thinkers to inquire and investigate the world in order to increase their knowledge about pressing issues of our time.

 - Be empathetic and understand their social responsibility.

 - Recognize multiple perspectives and communicate their views effectively.